 Distinction between two great web development frameworks

 Ruby on Rails and Django are widely used frameworks for web development.
-Some founders and CTOs struggle when choosing the right framework for their web project.
+Some founders and CTOs, and DevOps struggle when choosing the right framework for their web project.
 In this article, we seek to gain some insights into:

 - Which is better to use for a variety of different applications; and